hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### priv_getPrivateTransaction

-Returns the private transaction if you are a participant; otherwise, `null`.
+Returns the private transaction if you are a participant, otherwise, `null`.

 #### Parameters